pingcap/docs/tidb-cloud/backup-and-restore.md

       To use the EBS snapshot feature, make sure that the following requirements are met:

             - Your TiDB cluster is hosted on AWS and your TiDB version is at least v6.5.0.
             - If your TiDB version is v6.5.0, the TiKV node size is at least 4 vCPU and 16 GiB.
+If your TiDB version is v6.5.1 or later, there is no requirement on the TiKV node size.
             - When you restore the data backed up by the **EBS snapshot** feature, the number of TiKV and TiFlash nodes in the new cluster is the same as that of the original cluster.
             - The EBS snapshot feature and PITR feature are mutually exclusive.
 Therefore, only one of them can be enabled at a time.